halstonblim/ai-job-search/README.md

 ```bash
 python main.py --job-title "software engineer" --resume example/resume.txt.sample --preferences example/preferences.txt.sample --output example/report.txt.sample --top-n 10
 ```
-- You can examine the output in the `example/report.txt.sample` folder
+- You can examine the output in `example/report.txt.sample`

 2. Screen only mode, if the user-provides URLs (can be single URL or list of URLs)